compmonks/HI-pfs/README.md

    **WARNING : YOUR WEBSITE FRONTEND OR OTHER MIGHT FAIL BECAUSE OF CLOUDFLARE PROXY** If that's the case, you will need to troubleshoot this as it depends of your setup.

-2. Back to the Pi Download the setup script\
+2. Back to the Pi -> Download and execute the main script\
    `bash <(curl -s https://raw.githubusercontent.com/TheComputationalMonkeys/HI-pfs/main/scripts/bootstrap.sh)`